pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

     kubectl apply -f simple-manifest.yaml
     ```

-> **Note** Application Accelerator supports handling and management of accelerator manifests using standard GitOps practices.
+> **Note** Application Accelerator supports handling and management of accelerator manifests by using standard GitOps practices.
 For more information, see [Configure Application Accelerator](../application-accelerator/configuration.hbs.md#using-git-ops).

 ## Next steps